markjamesm/BaseballSharp/Documentation.md

 ## Usage

-Clone the repository and reference MLBSharp in your project.
-Next, import MLB Sharp and then reference it with:
+Clone the repository or install [from Nuget](https://www.nuget.org/packages/MLBSharp).
+Next, import MLB Sharp into your project:

 ```csharp
 using MLBSharp;